-Construction is sometimes needed in ground that has marginal or even poor engineering properties.
-Improving the ground by reinforcing it or by modifying it can prevent excessive deformations or even failure, and improve the economics of projects.
+Construction is sometimes needed in ground that has poor strength and stiffness qualities.
+Improving the ground by reinforcing it or by modifying it can prevent excessive deformations or even failure.
 This course introduces civil engineering students to ground improvement by modification or reinforcement.
-At the end of the course, the students will have a good understanding of the different techniques used for ground improvement, and be able to use some of the theories for design.
+At the end of the course, the students will have a good understanding of the different techniques used for ground improvement, and be able to use some of the theory for design.

-Prerequisite: CIVL2106 Soil mechanics Assessment: 20% continuous assessment, 80% examination
+Prerequisite: CIVL2106 Soil mechanics Assessment: 30% continuous assessment, 70% examination